Smith & Nephew (LON:SN) Receives “Neutral” Rating from JPMorgan Chase & Co.

-JPMorgan Chase & Co. reaffirmed their neutral rating on shares of Smith & Nephew (LON:SN) in a research report released on Tuesday morning, Analyst Price Targets reports.
+Smith & Nephew (LON:SN)‘s stock had its “neutral” rating reissued by stock analysts at JPMorgan Chase & Co. in a report issued on Thursday, Price Targets.com reports.
+They currently have a GBX 1,379 ($18.72) target price on the stock.
+JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 7.95% from the company’s previous close.

-Several other equities research analysts have also recently issued reports on SN.
-Berenberg Bank boosted their price target on Smith & Nephew from GBX 1,825 ($24.59) to GBX 1,840 ($24.79) and gave the company a buy rating in a research note on Friday, December 17th.
-Barclays reiterated an overweight rating and issued a GBX 1,760 ($23.72) price target on shares of Smith & Nephew in a research note on Wednesday, November 10th.
-Finally, Shore Capital reiterated a hold rating on shares of Smith & Nephew in a research note on Thursday, November 4th.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Buy and an average target price of GBX 1,696 ($22.85).
+A number of other equities research analysts have also issued reports on SN.
+Barclays restated an “overweight” rating and issued a GBX 1,760 ($23.89) price target on shares of Smith & Nephew in a research report on Wednesday, November 10th.
+Shore Capital restated a “hold” rating on shares of Smith & Nephew in a report on Thursday, November 4th.
+Finally, Berenberg Bank raised their target price on Smith & Nephew from GBX 1,825 ($24.77) to GBX 1,840 ($24.98) and gave the stock a “buy” rating in a research note on Friday, December 17th.
+Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat.com, Smith & Nephew currently has an average rating of “Buy” and a consensus price target of GBX 1,696 ($23.02).

 Smith & Nephew plc, together with its subsidiaries, develops, manufactures, markets, and sells medical devices worldwide.
 The company offers knee implant products for knee replacement procedures; hip implants for the reconstruction of hip joints; and trauma and extremities products that include internal and external devices used in the stabilization of severe fractures and deformity correction procedures.